Nonlinear MPC for Feedback-Interconnected Systems: a Suboptimal and Reduced-Order Model Approach: /: STRATEGY DESCRIPTION AND STABILITY GUARANTEES

 In the following, some assumptions on the optimization algorithm are provided.
-By denoting with $\zstar(\x)$ the unique solution of the problem \eqref{eq:MPC_problem} at given initial conditions $\x$, we assume as follows that $\zstar(\x)$ is a globally exponentially stable equilibrium point of the optimizer dynamics~\eqref{eq:mpc_dyn}. \begin{assumption} For all $x \in \domX$, it holds
+By denoting with $\zstar(\x)$ the unique solution to problem \eqref{eq:MPC_problem} at given initial conditions $\x$, we assume as follows that $\zstar(\x)$ is a globally exponentially stable equilibrium point of the optimizer dynamics~\eqref{eq:mpc_dyn}.